Newcastle East End F.C.

 Newcastle East End Football Club was an English football club which briefly played in the Northern League and the FA Cup in the late 19th century.
-Their entire history was played out during the Victorian era in Newcastle upon Tyne until eventually adopting the name Newcastle United following their rivals collapse.
-The club is most known for being one of two teams in Newcastle until 1892 when Newcastle West End collapsed, leaving Newcastle East End the only football team in Newcastle.
+Their entire history was played out during the Victorian era in Newcastle upon Tyne until eventually adopting the name Newcastle United following the collapse of Newcastle West End, their rivals, in 1892, leaving them the only football team in Newcastle.

 History

 The club was formed in November 1881 after local cricket side Stanley Cricket Club decided to form a footballing section.
 Based in the South Byker inner city part of Newcastle, the club played their first game, winning 5–0 against Elswick Leather Works reserves.

 Name change from Stanley FC to Newcastle East End

 Due to being confused with a side from Stanley, County Durham, the club's name was changed to Newcastle East End Football Club in October 1882.
 The first game played under the new name was against Hamsterley Rangers, taking place on 7 October 1882, it ended 1–0 to East End.
 Early players for the club included the likes of William Findlay, Alex White and Tom Watson.

 Originally East End played their games at Stanley Street in Byker but moved a short distance to Chillingham Road, on the border between Byker and Heaton during 1884, near to a railway network.
 The club became founding members of the Northern League.